This is a chunk of R code. All text after a # symbol is a comment

 Giving a name is called assignment

-to the result of the calculation 2 + 3
+Here is an example where the result of the calculation 2 + 3

 <- 2 + 3 # Assign the output the name 'a'